New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - Question any differences.

-Look for costs which could be reduced under your ownership.
+Look for costs that could be reduced under your ownership.

 - consultancy fees;